No, Nevada is not a no fault state. Instead, Nevada is a “fault state” for car accidents and personal injury cases in general.

 If you were a victim of an automobile crash, the at-fault driver’s insurance company should reimburse you for both your economic damages as well as non-economic damages.

-Economic damages include injuries that are easy to calculate, such as:
+Economic damages include injuries that are easy to calculate, as the following graphic shows:

 Non-economic damages include injuries that are harder to put a price tag on, such as pain and suffering.